Configuring Services

 Adding Environment Variables

-Specifying environment variables at the service scope can be helpful for a few use cases:
+Specifying environment variables at the Service scope can be helpful for a few use cases:

-- overriding release channel default environment variables (see Configuring Applications)
+- overriding Release Channel default environment variables (see Configuring Applications)

-- passing different environment variables per release channel while using a single Kubernetes config file
+- passing different environment variables per Release Channel while using a single Kubernetes config file

 - injecting environment variables for a Kubernetes config file you do not own or do not want to modify

-When environment variables are specified at multiple locations, they given the following precedence (from highest to lowest):
+When environment variables are specified at multiple locations, they are given the following precedence (from highest to lowest):

-- per-release-channel environment variables at the service config layer
+- per-Release-Channel environment variables at the service config layer

-- top-level environment variables at the service config layer
+- top-level environment variables at the Service config layer

-- environment variables at the application's release channel config layer
+- environment variables at the Application's Release Channel config layer

 service: